 EDU 512 Educational Psychology and Measurement (3) This graduate course involves the study of teaching/learning processes.
 Students learn the nature of educational psychology and applications of major learning theories.
 They identify specific relations among learning and characteristics of learners, including cognitive, language psychosocial and moral development.
 Discussion centers on thinking skills, problem solving and motivation in the classroom.
 Students learn strategies used in assessment and evaluation of learning.
-A research paper focused on a specific issue related to assessment is a requirement for this course.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.